stringintech/kernel-bindings-tests/docs/handler-spec.md

 - `id` (string, required): Unique identifier for this request
 - `method` (string, required): The operation to perform.
 Each unique method must be implemented by the handler to exercise the corresponding binding API operation.
 - `params` (object, optional): Method-specific parameters
+- `ref` (string, optional): Reference name for storing the returned object.
+Required for methods that return object references (see [Object References and Registry](#object-references-and-registry))

 ### Response